ibm-cloud-docs/monitoring/pricing.md

 {: note}

-There is no time-series allotment for platform metrics.
-These time-series are priced based on the tiers.
+Platform metrics are an additional source of time-series.
+They are priced based on the tiers.
 {: important}

-**Note:** A host can be a container, a virtual machine, a bare metal, or any metrics source where you install a Sysdig agent.
+A host can be a container, a virtual machine, a bare metal, or any metrics source where you install a Sysdig agent.

 Data is collected and retained per the standard guidelines across all plans.
-For more information see [data collection](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-about#overview_collection) and [data retention](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-about#overview_retention).
+For more information see [data collection](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-mng-data#data-collection) and [data retention](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-mng-data#data-storage_retention).

 ## Checking your usage